 My 3 year old got bored (aka louder and crazier) after 20 minutes (she was not interested in T.V, magazines, or food at this point).
 I took out a sticker book thankfully she went to town putting them on magazines.
 They always have tons and usually they are months old anyways.

-To keep my 17 month old from running off, I did have to basically just hold him the whole time and walk around.
-I also let him climb on all the chairs, which he loved.
-And, he wanted to socialize with anyone in the room with us.
+To keep my 17 month old from running off, I did have to basically just hold him the whole time and walk around while he squirmed and shrieked to get down.
+I did let him climb on all the chairs, which he loved.

 You may also love: 24 indoor activities for toddlers at home